oVirt/ovirt-site/source/feature/networklinking.html.md

     * Add

         * There would be an "on/off" switch next to the network combo.
 The switch will present if the network is connected or not.
-(TODO- add print screen)

         * "Activate" checkbox will be changed to a switch with two options "Plug/Unplug".